Rory Delap: Throw-ins

 Delap, a former schoolboy javelin champion, is renowned for having had one of the longest and most feared throw-ins in football; his throws, noted by Martin O'Neill as equivalent to "a corner or a free kick", often ranged 30–40 m (averaging 38 m), and could reach the speed of 60 km/h.
 They served as an assist in more than one case before 2008.
 Numerous experts, including his former manager Tony Pulis, commented on the technique Delap employed, the length and flatness undoing many a defence.
 "It causes so many problems (amongst the opposition defence).
 I think it's because they're so flat.
 They're not lofted into the air, he throws it pretty flat and it's very difficult for defenders to pick up the flight."

 Fellow professionals similarly renowned for long throw-ins, such as Mario Melchiot, formerly of Wigan Athletic, and Lee Dixon, formerly of Arsenal, also spoke of their admiration for Delap.
 Melchiot described Delap's ability as "one hell of a throw-in" and a "great weapon", having already set Delap out for unique praise in stating that he did not think there was "anyone in the league that can throw like him".

 To increase the momentum of the throw, Delap took four steps from the advertising boards around the pitch, followed by one long stride.
 In doing this he planted his front foot solidly on the ground propelling all momentum forward, thus increasing the speed with which the ball was released.
 Delap said he did not work on building his upper body strength and physique, although he used his shoulders and lower back muscles to give power to his throw.
 For the ball to reach his target faster, Delap threw it on a flat trajectory releasing in such a way as to cause large amounts of backspin.
 This helped to counter gravity so the ball travelled on a more level elevation even though it was released at such a low angle.
 He tended to target two players within 6ft of each other.
 His throw-ins are reputed as more accurate than most corners being that more muscles are used to control the direction in which the ball travels.

-Factors, according to Dixon's analysis, which further enhanced the dangerous nature of Delap's throw-ins were the fact that "you cannot be offside from a throw-in, so the attackers can crowd the six-yard box" and "because a free-kick starts with the ball on the ground it means it has to have a natural arc in order to get up and over the first defender", whereas "from a throw-in the ball starts from six-foot and it is the angle and trajectory of Delap's darts that make them so potent".
+Factors, according to Dixon's analysis, which further enhanced the dangerous nature of Delap's throw-ins were the fact that "you cannot be offside from a throw-in, so the attackers can crowd the six-yard box" and "because a free-kick starts with the ball on the ground it means it has to have a natural arc in order to get up and over the first defender", whereas "from a throw-in the ball starts from six-feet and it is the angle and trajectory of Delap's darts that make them so potent".